 The return leg was played at Maine Road, Manchester City’s former ground, as Old Trafford didn’t have floodlights.
 Once again Viollet and Taylor were the scorers as United staged a storming comeback, before Johnny Berry put the tie beyond doubt five minutes from time.
 The game ended 3-0, completing the first of many famous United comebacks.

 United would lose in the semi-final to the dynastic Real Madrid side of the fifties but would reach the FA Cup final — which they lost 2-1 to Aston Villa — and win a second consecutive league title that season, thus granting them another shot at the European Cup the next season.
-Sadly, the Munich Air Disaster less than a year after their contests with Spanish opposition saw 23 people die, seven of which were Manchester United players.
+Tragically, the Munich Air Disaster less than a year after those contests with Spanish opposition saw 23 people die, seven of which were Manchester United players.

 Real Madrid, 3-3 draw – European Cup semi-final, 1967/68